UrbanPlanningset/UrbanXplain-1/README.md

 If you use this demo or system in your work, please cite:

-> UrbanXplain: A Language-Driven Urban Planning System with Explainable Reasoning and Real-Time 3D Simulation
+> UrbanXplain: A Language-Driven Urban Planning System with Explainable Reasoning and Real-Time 3D rendering
 > *[Paper link / BibTeX to be added]*